Skip to content

 Sometimes when people are colorblind they can't really see colors as well.
 It lets them pick what color helps them best.
 We put pictures next to everything so they don't have to search and do all the investigation β€” it helps them see what it is quickly.
 We also put the popular smoothies and the ingredients on them so it helps you prepare and know what to expect.
 Maybe if kids have dyslexia like we do, then it could read to them.

-Remix These Features
+Build With These Features

-View your Remix β†’
+View your Build β†’

-What is Remix?
+What is Build?

 Design Screens